tybottorff/bottorffdocs/notes/cd127_todos.md

-new citations as PMCID in brackets within the text cite review paper: The diversity of CD8+ T cell dysfunction in cancer and viral infection careful w/ baseline vs. change from baseline for fig1 (it's ~both) use IL7 signaling enrichment back in supplement to transition b/w MAIT pheno fig and Tex heterogeneity fig
-fig4: don't focus on SKIM until discussion less important fix supp KMs too: visit/module in panel title, legend includes type like teplizumab modulehi or teplizumab cluster 8 lo
+new citations as PMCID in brackets within the text cite review paper: The diversity of CD8+ T cell dysfunction in cancer and viral infection careful w/ baseline vs. change from baseline for fig1 (it's ~both) less important fix supp KMs too: visit/module in panel title, legend includes type like teplizumab modulehi or teplizumab cluster 8 lo try to compare TCR linkage sharing in R/NR in Kevin Harold's data
-fig2: CD161+Valpha+ on CD127+/-, I think Alice's doing this not me.... supp airline plots: make cells that are connected black and bigger size dots 3C-E baseline timepoint in supp try to compare TCR linkage sharing in R/NR in Kevin Harold's data

 1. look into sound life project data: is IKM cluster 1 profile stable between young/old immunotypes, is it stable pre/post flu vaccination?
 P462 is the dataset to look into (base expr no stim), use .rds alex sent over for metadata, use apird to get data (counts)
 2. flow data analysis (other markers relating to response not IKM?)